kyamagu/mexopencv/README.markdown

     }

 This example simply copies an input to cv::Mat object and then copies again to the output.
+Notice how the `MxArray` class provided by mexopencv converts mxArray to cv::Mat object.
 Of course you would want to do something more with the object.
 Once you create a file, type 'make' to build your new function.
 The compiled mex function will be located under `+cv/` and accessible through `cv.myfunc` within matlab.

-The 'mexopencv' header contains a class `MxArray` to manipulate `mxArray` object.
+The `mexopencv.hpp` header contains a class `MxArray` to manipulate `mxArray` object.
 Mostly this class is used to convert between opencv data types and mxArray.